opentensor/developer-docs/docs/evm-tutorials/evm-on-subtensor.md

 When this EVM feature is turned ON, it allows the subtensor blockchain to execute Ethereum-compatible smart contracts.

-:::danger EVM smart contract executes on subtensor blockchain Note that all operations performed by the subtensor EVM feature are executed solely on the subtensor blockchain, not on the Ethereum blockchain.
+:::danger EVM smart contract executes on subtensor Note that all operations performed by the subtensor EVM feature are executed solely on the subtensor blockchain, not on the Ethereum blockchain.
 :::